HMS Argyll (F231): 2001–2010

 In 2001, while in the Bay of Biscay, Argyll suffered an electrical fire that was quickly put out by the ship's damage control team, with the ship suffering only minimal damage.

 Argyll completed a six-month deployment to the Persian Gulf protecting two oil platforms, working with the American, Australian and Iraqi Navies from February to August 2005.
 The ship made a short visit to Boulogne, then to its home port of Inveraray and finally to Liverpool, before undergoing Operational Sea Trials.
 Argyll successfully completed Operational Sea Training and acted as a contingency platform whilst the Queen spent a week sailing on the Hebridean Princess in July 2006.

 In September 2006 Argyll was deployed along with other ships such as Ocean and Albion where she completed two drugs raids on merchant ships totalling £50 million.
 They completed their operation in November of the same year.

 In October 2007 Argyll returned to the Persian Gulf to take over from her sister-ship, Richmond.

-Thursday 3 April 2008 saw more than 500 friends and relatives welcome HMS Argyll as she returned to her home at Devonport after a deployment lasting six months in the Northern Persian Gulf.
+On 3 April 2008 more than 500 friends and relatives welcomed HMS Argyll as she returned to her home at Devonport after a deployment lasting six months in the Northern Persian Gulf.
 This was Argyll's second Gulf deployment to Combined Task Force (CTF) 150 in three years.
 This deployment included one patrol which lasted 52 days from January to March 2008.
 HMS Argyll was also at the 'Meet Your Navy' exhibition at HMNB Portsmouth 2008.

-6 May 2008 saw the crew return to Argyll, with the crew bidding their commanding officer of seven months, Commander Gavin Pritchard, a fond farewell.
-Pritchard was succeeded by Commander Peter Olive.
+6 May 2008 saw the crew return to Argyll, with the crew bidding fairwell to their commanding officer of seven months, Commander Gavin Pritchard.
+He was succeeded by Commander Peter Olive.
 Argyll was then to engage in a period of trials and training before entering a period of maintenance in June.